 Temporary judge program

-Welcome to the Temporary Judge Program.
-Through this program, the Court will maintain a panel of trained, qualified and experienced attorneys who may serve as temporary judges in the area of Small Claims.
+Through the Temporary Judge Program, the Court maintains a panel of trained, qualified, and experienced attorneys who may serve as temporary judges in the area of Small Claims.
 Approximately 400 new small claims cases are filed with the court each year.
 Temporary judges serving in the Small Claims division preside over trials, hearing only such law and motion matters as may pertain to the trial before them.
 This was developed in collaboration with the local bar to expedite cases in a timely manner.

-The Court is proud to announce the opening of the recruitment and application process for temporary judges.
+The Court is proud to announce the opening of the recruitment and application process for temporary judges for adult traffic court.
 If you are interested in becoming a temporary judge, please carefully review the program details and complete the application process.

 Experience Required for Appointment and Service